 We call it a day

+Note: After we got back home from our vacation, I noticed that a few sources online mention a security deposit for chairs or umbrellas.
 Nowhere at the rental stand did I see a sign indicating this.
 The man who installed our umbrella said nothing about it.
-We also didn’t pay a deposit.
 I’m pretty certain that the deposit policy must have changed.
-If I’m wrong, please let me know in the comments below.)
+If I’m wrong, please let me know in the comments below.

 Have you been to Horseshoe Bay Beach in Bermuda?
 Are you considering a visit?
 Let me know in the comments below!